arborchurch/arbor-web/site/content/event/christmas-eve-2021/index.md

 weight: 5
 ---

 Accepting Jesus into your life is a day to celebrate!
 We as a church are going to celebrate these decisions as a family.
-If you're interested being baptized [sign up here](https://arborchurch.churchcenter.com/people/forms/261521 "sign up here").
+If you're interested in being baptized [sign up here](https://arborchurch.churchcenter.com/people/forms/261521 "sign up here").